The harvest sees big yields, good weather for farmers

 “I can tell by their demeanor.
 They are relaxed and there are a lot of smiles.
 The weather has been good.
 There has not been a lot to be unhappy about.
 It’s a lot more fun to do this job when farmers are happy.”

 And the area’s ag professionals appear to be in good spirits.
-Not only has the harvest been bountiful and the weather been cooperative — other than a rainy spell this week which dropped between 1.5 to 2.5 inches Tuesday and Wednesday — commodity prices have been strong.
+Not only has the harvest been bountiful and the weather been cooperative, commodity prices have been strong.

 Per bushel prices for corn have hovered in the $6.50 to $6.60 range while soybean prices are in the $13.50 to $13.60 range this week.